-FreeSpeak II for Eclipse HX (FS II used with a Matrix) will support up to a maximum 50 beltpacks per E-Que-HX card.
-As the Matrix can support up to 4 E-Que-HX cards, a maximum of 200 beltpacks can be used, according to conditions.
+FreeSpeak II for Eclipse HX (FS II used with a matrix) will support up to a maximum 50 beltpacks per E-IPA (in E1 mode) or E-Que card.
+As the matrix can support up to 4 E-Que cards, a maximum of 200 beltpacks can be used, according to conditions.